5kProjects/flaskbookreview/README.md

 3. **Logout**: Logged in users should be able to log out of the site.

 4. **Import**: Provided for you in this project is a file called books.csv, which is a spreadsheet in CSV format of 5000 different books.
 Each one has an ISBN number, a title, an author, and a publication year.
-In a Python file called import.py separate from your web application, write a program that will take the books and import them into your PostgreSQL database.
-You will first need to decide what table(s) to create, what columns those tables should have, and how they should relate to one another.
+In a Python file called import.py separate from the web application, there is a program that will take the books and import them into your PostgreSQL database.
+You will first need to create, the tables .
 Run this program by running python3 import.py to import the books into your database, and submit this program with the rest of your project code.

-5. **Search**: Once a user has logged in, they should be taken to a page where they can search for a book.
-Users should be able to type in the ISBN number of a book, the title of a book, or the author of a book.
-After performing the search, your website should display a list of possible matching results, or some sort of message if there were no matches.
-If the user typed in only part of a title, ISBN, or author name, your search page should find matches for those as well!
+5. **Search**: in the default page you are taken to a page where you can search for a book. you can type in the ISBN number of a book, the title of a book, or the author of a book.
+After performing the search, the website displays a list of possible matching results, or some sort of message if there were no matches.
+If the user typed in only part of a title, ISBN, or author name, the search page find matches for those as well!

-6. **Book Page**: When users click on a book from the results of the search page, they should be taken to a book page, with details about the book: its title, author, publication year, ISBN number, and any reviews that users have left for the book on your website.
+6. **Book Page**: When users click on a book from the results of the search page, they should be taken to a book page, with details about the book: its title, author, publication year, ISBN number, and any reviews that users have left for the book on the website.

-7. **Review Submission**: On the book page, users should be able to submit a review: consisting of a rating on a scale of 1 to 5, as well as a text component to the review where the user can write their opinion about a book.
-Users should not be able to submit multiple reviews for the same book.
+7. **Review Submission**: On the book page, users are able to submit a review: consisting of a rating on a scale of 1 to 5, as well as a text component to the review where the user can write their opinion about a book.
+Users can not submit multiple reviews for the same book.

-8. **Goodreads Review Data**: On your book page, you should also display (if available) the average rating and number of ratings the work has received from Goodreads.
+8. **Goodreads Review Data**: On the book page,  the average rating and number of ratings the work has received from Goodreads is displayed (if available).

-9. **API Access**: If users make a GET request to your website’s /api/<isbn> route, where <isbn> is an ISBN number, your website should return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
-The resulting JSON should follow the format:
+9. **API Access**: If users make a GET request to your website’s /api/<isbn> route, where <isbn> is an ISBN number, the website returns a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
+The resulting JSON should is in the format:

 ```json
     {